 By his complete unselfishness, charity and good fellowship, Norman won a place in the hearts of his fellow men that is afforded to few persons.
 We will miss him sorely.
-But, we thank God for having given him to us, even for so
+But, we thank God for having given him to us, even for so short a time.

 Always, may we remember to be better men because of his example.
-And, this "humorous" piece.
-The day after may the undying soul of our beloved its publication Norman telephoned to friend find the peace and comfort he so
+And, may the undying soul of our beloved friend find the peace and comfort he so justly deserves.

-ABRAHAM S. LEVEY
+ABRAHAM S. LEVEY.

 Besides, Norman, you are sapping our strength.
-At last Wednesday night's meeting of the Board of Directors of the Center I listened to the reports of the Chairmen of seven different Com-The news of your illness is distressing mittees and as each one recited what to all of us.
-A guy like you, who works the members of his or her particular committee were doing to carry on your work I noted with pencil upon paper hundred and one different activities at the number of persons busy about the the Center, and keeps every one happy Center in your absence.
-By actual count, and free from irritation, without light- nine junior boys and girls, 13 members ing an Old Gold, has no right, morally, of the Center Women's Club, 14 from contractually, or physically, to be sick. the Center Business Girls, and 16 from There are other aspects of your sick- the Center Men's Club are working for ness that do not appeal to me in the you.
-In a word, 52 men, women and least, Norman.
-You are taxing the fin- children are doing what you normally would do alone.
-And I make no menthe breaking point.
-The number of tion of our President, Barney, who has bouquets of flowers, packages of candy, practically given up his law practice.
-Can't you see, Norman, how you are the more conventional tokens, which taxing the energy of our members and you have received in the past few weeks, how you are wearing us all out prema-
+At last Wednesday night's meeting of the Board of Directors of the Center I listened to the reports of the Chairmen of seven different Committees and as each one recited what the members of his or her particular committee were doing to carry on your work I noted with pencil upon paper the number of persons busy about the Center in your absence.
+By actual count, nine junior boys and girls, 13 members of the Center Women's Club, 14 from the Center Business Girls, and 16 from the Center Men's Club are working for you.
+In a word, 52 men, women and children are doing what you normally would do alone.
+And I make no mention of our President, Barney, who has practically given up his law practice.
+Can't you see, Norman, how you are taxing the energy of our members and how you are wearing us all out prematurely?

-As if all this were not enough, you would have our blood.
-Yes, I said, our last you for several years?
-And what, of the best blood in the community, Some of it, to be sure, may not be so hot; but on the whole it's good bodybuilding stuff.
-I hope for your sake that there is nothing in the alchemy of man, Louis Bernstein, David Novick, years ago and I am sorry to say -.
-I blood plasma that will change your apmust speak truthfully - that you have pearance to that of those who made the contributions.
-That would be terrible, course, that you have none of mine.
-I
+As if all this were not enough, you yould have our blood.
+Yes, I said, our blood.
+In your veins now courses some of the best blood in the community.
+Some of it, to be sure, may not be so hot; but on the whole it's good bodybuilding stuff.
+I hope for your sake that there is nothing in the alchemy of blood plasma that will change your appearance to that of those who made the contributions.
+That would be terrible, indeed, wouldn't it?
+You know, of course, that you have none of mine.
+I did not want you to freeze to death

-Now, Norman, you have taken our tween Jew and non-Jew by your inter- money, spent our energies, and absorbed pretation of Jewish life and by your co- our blood.
-What else do you want? operative community effort; and you Come, come, Norman; get onto yourself. have brought our Center up to such a Get back to your job and damn quick,
+Now, Norman, you have taken our money, spent our energies, and absorbed our blood.
+What else do you want?
+Come, come, Norman; get onto yourself.
+Get back to your job and damn quick, if you know what is good for US.

-> Sincerely, ISRAEL BERNSTEIN.
+Sincerely, ISRAEL BERNSTEIN.
 The Jewish Center as already operating in numerous American communities is based upon the fundamental proposition that Jewish life and Americanism are compatible and mutually complementary.
 Many Jews have misinterpreted both Judaism and Americanism and have thus come to the conclusion that a strengthening of one means the weakening of the other, that the acceptance of the latter implies the abandonment of the former.
 In seeking to become part and parcel of the American way our youth in particular have forsaken the way of their elders and have thereby jeopardized the future vitality of American Judaism.
-The task of the Center is to demonstrate the fallacy of this niewpoint by the actual harmonization in its program of these two factors in our reritage and environment.
+The task of the Center is to demonstrate the fallacy of this viewpoint by the actual harmonization in its program of these two factors in our heritage and environment.
 It seeks to interpret correctly and clearly to our youth the values of the Jewish tradition and the American tradition so that they can understand the many points of contact between them and appreciate the distinct contributions of each to a mature and healthy way of life.